hikarine3/docker-bedrock-wordpress/README.md

 - Multiple WordPress's environment can be easily created just by increasing definition of WordPress's environment defined in docker-compose.yml
 - Even for production environment if you are not using docker, you can easily have multiple WordPress environment with 1 source code on 1 instance using some trick for .env and upload directory

 You can use this for initiation of all your WordPress's projects.
+If you have any questions, please ask to this repository's admin [@hajimekurita](https://twittter.com/hajimekurita) through twitter DM after following its account.

 ## 特徴 (日本語)